Dre Campbell Farm

 6. Coneflower

 Coneflower may also attract pollinators throughout its entire flowering season.
-These flowers grow tall and can thrive in different soil types.
+These flowers grow tall and can thrive in a variety of soil types.

 7. Joe-Pye Weed